-Huawei's P30 and P30 Pro top-tier flagship smartphones are expected to be unveiled in a couple of months but how will they compare to their predecessors?
+(Pocket-lint) - Huawei's P30 and P30 Pro top-tier flagship smartphones are now available to buy, but how do they compare to their excellent predecessors?

 P30 vs P20 design